History of film: 1980s

-In Indian cinema, another star actor, considered by many to be the most natural actor in Indian cinema, Mohanlal acted in his first movie.
-During the 80's he rose to become a super star in Indian cinema.
-Indian cinema as a whole was changing in a new wave of movies and directors.

 1990s

 The early 1990s saw the development of a commercially successful independent cinema in the United States.
 Although cinema was increasingly dominated by special-effects films such as Terminator 2: Judgment Day (1991), Jurassic Park (1993) and Titanic (1997), the latter of which became the highest-grossing film of all time at the time up until Avatar (2009), also directed by James Cameron, independent films like Steven Soderbergh's Sex, Lies, and Videotape (1989) and Quentin Tarantino's Reservoir Dogs (1992) had significant commercial success both at the cinema and on home video.

 Filmmakers associated with the Danish film movement Dogme 95 introduced a manifesto aimed to purify filmmaking.
 Its first few films gained worldwide critical acclaim, after which the movement slowly faded out.

 Scorsese's Goodfellas was released in 1990.
 It is considered by many as one of the greatest movies to be made, particularly in the gangster genre.
 It is said to be the highest point of Scorsese's career.

 Major American studios began to create their own "independent" production companies to finance and produce non-mainstream fare.
 One of the most successful independents of the 1990s, Miramax Films, was bought by Disney the year before the release of Tarantino's runaway hit Pulp Fiction in 1994.
 The same year marked the beginning of film and video distribution online.
 Animated films aimed at family audiences also regained their popularity, with Disney's Beauty and the Beast (1991), Aladdin (1992), and The Lion King (1994).
 During 1995, the first feature-length computer-animated feature, Toy Story, was produced by Pixar Animation Studios and released by Disney.
 After the success of Toy Story, computer animation would grow to become the dominant technique for feature-length animation, which would allow competing film companies such as DreamWorks, 20th Century Fox and Warner Bros. to effectively compete with Disney with successful films of their own.
 During the late 1990s, another cinematic transition began, from physical film stock to digital cinema technology.
 Meanwhile, DVDs became the new standard for consumer video, replacing VHS tapes.